pulumi/pulumi-hugo/themes/default/content/learn/_index.md

 overview: |
     <h2>Welcome to Learn Pulumi!</h2>

-    These learning pathways will help you learn all of the concepts of Pulumi,
-    along with best practices and architectural patterns, through real-life
+    Learn all the concepts of Pulumi, along with best practices and
-    examples.

-    In each tutorial, you'll complete a series of steps while exploring Pulumi
+    architectural patterns.

+    Each tutorial will step you through exploring Pulumi and completing a
-    to complete a project or build a system.
-Start with Pulumi Fundamentals to
+    project.
+Start with Pulumi Fundamentals to get comfortable with
-    get comfortable with the vocabulary, and then head to another pathway to
+    vocabulary, then try another pathway to explore more!
-    explore further.
 ---

 Ipsum lorem